Amiriel01/Tic-Tac-Toe/README.md

 **Objective**

 I created a Tic-Tac-Toe game with JavaScript, HTML, and CSS.
+I also threw in a small amount of jQuery to start practicing it.
 The game is meant to be played by two players.

 ***Game Images***